tvanderbruggen/SciCpp/doc/source/core.units.implementation_notes.rst

 But this system is not necessary complete, we may want to use more base quantities such as angles, amount of data, currency, telephony offered load (Erlang) ...

-Here we present how the Units modules implements a generic dimensional analysis for a system of units.
+Here we present how the Units module implements a generic dimensional analysis for a system of units.

 Dimensional system
 -----------------------